janKekanSan/jankekansan.github.io/pages/sona/semantic-spaces.md

 toki a, jan ale o! mi jan Kekan San! mi wile pana e sona pi toki pona e sona ni: waso li lon ala!

 Hey everyone, I'm gregdan3, and today I wanna teach you about toki pona.
-And that birds are not real!
+And about birds.
+Because they are not real.

 Today, we're gonna talk about **semantic spaces**.
 What are they?
 How do they work?
-How do they relate to birds, which are vey much fake?
+How do they relate to birds, which are very much fake?
 Let's get started.

 ---